Digital Nomad Life in David, Panama

 What do people find most challenging about the culture in David?

 "Expats in David often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The slower pace of life can also be a challenge for those accustomed to a more fast-paced, punctual environment.
 Additionally, the heat and humidity can be difficult to adjust to, especially for those from cooler climates.
 The local cuisine, while delicious, can be a challenge for some expats due to its heavy reliance on rice, beans, and meat.
-Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and processes can be slow," said one expat who made the move to David.
+Lastly, navigating the local bureaucracy can be a challenge, as it often involves a lot of paperwork and processes can be slow," said one person in David.

 What residency documents or visas did I need if I will be in David for a while?